immuni-app/immuni-documentation/Technology.md

 The Analytics Service exposes an API that makes it possible for the Mobile Client to upload Operational Info, together with the user’s Province of Domicile.
 [Privacy-Preserving Analytics](/Privacy-Preserving%20Analytics.md) and [Traffic Analysis Mitigation](/Traffic%20Analysis%20Mitigation.md) describe how these data are collected while protecting user privacy.

 The data are uploaded without requiring the user to authenticate in any way (e.g., no phone number or email verification).
 Without sensible countermeasures, it would be easy for an attacker to pollute the data at scale, making them unreliable and, therefore, useless.
 The mitigations we have put in place are described in [Privacy-Preserving Analytics](/Privacy-Preserving%20Analytics.md).
-They differ for iOS and Android, as the relevant technologies available for the two operating systems—namely Apple’s [DeviceCheck](https://developer.apple.com/documentation/devicecheck) and Google’s [SafetyNet Attestation](https://developer.android.com/training/safetynet/attestation)—are distinct.
+They differ for iOS and Android, as the relevant technologies available for the two operating systems—namely Apple’s [DeviceCheck](https://developer.apple.com/documentation/devicecheck) and Google’s [SafetyNet Attestation API](https://developer.android.com/training/safetynet/attestation)—are distinct.

 Finally, the Analytics Service also receives Province of Domicile and Epidemiological Info from the Exposure Ingestion Service.